MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

    - timezones
 - Fields that are used in pivot mode and added to column labels must have a low number of distinct values.

    If you enable pivot mode and drag a field into **Column labels** area, where the underlying data for that field has too many distinct values, then the browser tab might become unresponsive and will eventually close, requiring you to start over in a new session.
-In this case, either don't pivot on that field or set a filter on the field prior to adding it to the **Column labels** area.
+In this case, either don't pivot on that field or set a filter on the field before adding it to the **Column labels** area.

 ## Share data analysis